DoPlan-dev/CLI/wiki/First-Project-Tutorial.md

 ---

-## Step 3: Understand the Structure
+## Step 3: Understand the Project Structure

 ### 3.1 Explore the Directory